yhao-compbio/tox_data/README.md

-# This repository collects and processes toxicological resources and datasets.
+# This aim of this repository is to collect and process toxicological datasets.

-Detailed documentation about the source dataset can be found [here](downloads/README.md).
-Detailed documentation about the code can be found [here](src/README.md).
-Detailed documentation about the generated dataset can be found [here](data/README.md).
-Below are some brief descriptions of the datasets.

 ## OFFSIDES: drug-adverse event relationships

-Below are some basic summary statistics of the datasets.
+The table below shows some basic summary statistics of OFFSIDES data.

 | <!-- -->    | <!-- -->    |
 | :------------- | :------------- |